MP: Poachers kill collared tigress by electrocution | Science-Environment

 - India

-A radio-collared adult tigress from the Sanjay Tiger Reserve was allegedly killed by poachers through electrocution in Madhya Pradesh's Singrauli district, an official said on Sunday.
+A radio-collared adult tigress from the Sanjay Tiger Reserve was allegedly killed by poachers through electrocution in Madhya Pradesh's Singrauli district, and some persons have been detained in this connection, an official said on Sunday.

+The burnt skin, hairs and collar ID (tracking system) of the tigress, identified as T-30, were found near Banjari village (outside the reserve area) in the Sarai western range of forest in the Singrauli district on Saturday, said Y P Singh, Director, Sanjay Tiger Reserve.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)